 You've got bugs—Fred's got answers!
 Fred's Bughouse is your one-stop-shop for useful information about everything buggy.

 Arkansas's state insect is the western honey bee, also called the European honey bee.
-Arkansas designated the honey bee as official state insect in 1973, due to its enormous economic presence.
-The honey bee is a very popular choice for state insect across the country, and is also the official insect of Kansas, South Dakota, Georgia, Louisiana, Maine, Mississippi, Missouri, Nebraska, New Jersey, North Carolina, Oklahoma, Tennessee, Utah, Vermont, West Virginia and Wisconsin.
+Arkansas designated the honey bee as the official state insect in 1973 due to its enormous economic presence.
+The honey bee is a very popular choice for state insects across the country and is also the official insect of Kansas, South Dakota, Georgia, Louisiana, Maine, Mississippi, Missouri, Nebraska, New Jersey, North Carolina, Oklahoma, Tennessee, Utah, Vermont, West Virginia and Wisconsin.
 This article tells you what you need to know about this remarkable insect.

 - Scientific name: Apis mellifera